 By not collecting or analyzing data on their content, these companies risk missing out on opportunities to drive real business growth with their content.
 To understand why so many companies are not measuring their content’s impact, we asked several follow up questions to understand their challenges in evaluating content effectiveness.

-When we asked survey respondents why they don’t regularly measure their content’s success, some of the most common reasons given were a lack of tools, time, or training in content measurement.
-Many respondents also reported that vague objectives or goals obscure what success even means for their content.
+When we asked survey respondents why they don’t regularly measure their content’s success, some of the most common reasons given were a lack of time, vague objectives, or lack of training in content measurement.
+Many respondents also reported that lack of tools held them back.

 Taken together, these challenges reveal that many organizations lack a system of content intelligence to gain insight into their content’s performance.
 Without clear and measurable goals for your content, it is impossible to adequately measure its performance or know which tools will give you the data to do so.
 Without the proper tools in place, it’s impossible to empower your team members via training to understand how your content is performing.
 Without goal-focused data collection or the ability to analyze and interpret that data, it’s impossible to take targeted actions to improve your content’s effectiveness.